 - Preventive: We often see clients who didn’t seek advice before dividing assets at the time of their split or divorce, which has led to a lot of pain, confusion and lost time seeking to improve their situation.

 However you decide to split assets after separation, our friendly family lawyers are here to help.
-To see if we are the right law studio for you, book a zero-obligation, completely free initial consultation and we’ll help put you on the right track, whatever your situation might be.
+To see if we are the right law studio for you, book a zero-obligation, completely free initial consultation below and we’ll help put you on the right track, whatever your situation might be.

 At Melbourne Law Studio, we’ve got your legal concerns covered.
 Book your free 15-minute consultation today to see how we can help.

 The split of assets following separation is determined by following the four-step process which is outlined in the sections above.
 In short, while a 50-50 split of assets can certainly occur, it is by no means the case for every divorce.